You can download the case study PDF or read more BankBI case studies here:

 He says that in terms of working with BankBI it’s not just been that they had the system, it’s been that their consulting style was very much one of working alongside each other and learning and developing together.

-“There is a great deal of cultural affinity between us - we all have an institutional banking background which we’d sought to move away from and BankBI have joined us in working to effect change on smaller scale, at the micro lending level.
+“There is a great deal of cultural affinity between us – we all have an institutional banking background which we’d sought to move away from and BankBI have joined us in working to effect change on a smaller scale, at the micro-lending level.
 To perhaps even be a little altruistic in their approach,” he says.

 “In practical terms this means not just that BankBI have the software and the highly effective implementation methodology – they do everything remotely, but also the willingness to go the extra mile to get us where we want to be, making informed decisions.”

-“Instead of heading straight down the agreed line of core banking migration and the time that would take, we’ve been able to accelerate to something that has taken immediate effect,” he says.
+“Instead of heading straight down the agreed line of core banking migration and the time that would take, we’ve been able to accelerate to something that has taken immediate effect.”